cnr-ibba/nf-neestimator/README.md

-# nf-rldne
+# nf-neestimator

-A nextflow pipeline for RLDNe calculations with bootstrapping
+A nextflow pipeline for Ne estimates with bootstrapping

 ## Background

-This pipeline is an attempt to call [RLDNe](https://github.com/zakrobinson/RLDNe) by bootstrapping individuals from a plink binary file.
+This pipeline is an attempt to call [NeEstimator2](http://www.molecularfisherieslaboratory.com.au/neestimator-software/) by bootstrapping individuals from a plink binary file.
 You require both [nextflow](https://www.nextflow.io/) and [singularity](https://apptainer.org/) (or [docker](https://www.docker.com/)) configured in order to call this pipeline